faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

-The function destroyTimeBoundChannel is called upon to destroy the channel when it's reached it's expiry time
+The function destroyTimeBoundChannel is called upon to destroy the channel when it's reached it's expiry time, it checks that the channel has expired first then also checks that it's been 2 weeks after expiration date thenit can be called successfully, upon being called it destroys the channel and transfers the refundable amount to the caller, the caller being the admin of the channel.

 ---